qmk/qmk_firmware/keyboards/jj40/keymaps/ajp10304/readme.md

-# AJP10304 Custom Planck Layout
+# AJP10304 Custom JJ40 Layout
+###Based on my Planck layout of the same name.

 **Note:** In the tables below where there are two characters on a key, the second is the output when shift is applied.